Slot Die Coating: Theory, Design, & Applications

 Inside the lands and slots, the ratio of slot thickness to length is low enough that lubrication approximation can be used to predict the flow of solution.

-This results in the flow being given by the Pouiselle equation (Equation 3).
+This results in the flow being given by the Pouiselle equation (as seen below).
 At the boundary between the manifold and the slot, the pressure and flow rates must be continuous.

 In reality, there can be a small loss of pressure during this transition between the manifold and the slot (due to changes in the flow direction), causing viscous losses and inertial forces.
 This can happen at abrupt interfaces that can cause vortices within the flow of the solution.
 These can be reduced by smoothing out the change in flow direction when transitioning from the manifold to the slot by using manifold cross sections (such as the teardrop-shaped design).